-Over the 2019-2020 academic year, the Avionics team has observed a huge growth in team size - we now have 10 total members, up from 5, working on designing the main flight computer, sensing, apogee detection, onboard recovery system, the battery management system, and the electro-mechanical integration of the electronic hardware spatially inside of the rocket.
+We have 6 members working on designing the main flight computer, sensing, apogee detection, onboard recovery system, the battery management system, and the electro-mechanical integration of the electronic hardware spatially inside of the rocket.
 We have fabricated and tested the main flight computer which has a microcontroller board, a long-range radio module, an altimeter, an accelerometer, and a GPS measurement unit all working together to track in-flight motion.

-We have one PCB module with integrated data logging, GPS, altimeter, accelerometer, radio via breakout boards and hope to develop our own breakout sensing boards.
-We hope to additionally include a camera and some other sensors as payload.
+We have one PCB module with integrated data logging, GPS, altimeter, accelerometer, radio via breakout boards and hope to eventually move to a fully surface mounted solution.
+We also hope to include additional componenets in the future such as a camera.

 From its initial launch position on the pad to its final destination after launch, all systems of the avionics subteam must be able to interface with the main computer.
 The main computer has two primary jobs during the flight of the rocket.
 Foremost, the computer will interface with the sensing module to take in the information necessary to determine when to interface with the recovery module.
 Throughout the flight, it will also pass on necessary flight information to the ground station every second (including GPS coordinates, readouts from the sensing board, and all battery & arming information), while also writing to an onboard “blackbox” to validate the flight data.